-The Reef Joint Field Management Program (Program) plans and delivers field operations within the Great Barrier Reef World Heritage Area.
+The Reef Joint Field Management Program (the Program) plans and delivers field operations within the Great Barrier Reef World Heritage Area (World Heritage Area).
 This includes Commonwealth and State marine parks (plus Commonwealth Islands Zones) and island protected areas such as national parks.

 The Program is delivered jointly by the Great Barrier Reef Marine Park Authority and Queensland Parks and Wildlife Service - part of the Queensland Department of Environment and Science.
-There are also established and evolving collaborative arrangements with allied government agencies, First Nations people, research institutions, industry and the community to work together to protect the World Heritage Area.
+There are also established and evolving collaborative arrangements with allied government agencies, Traditional Owners, research institutions, industry and the community to work together to protect the World Heritage Area.

 The World Heritage Area is an international icon under pressure.
 The Outlook Report 2019 identified that while the World Heritage Area's outstanding universal value remains whole, its integrity is challenged and deteriorating.
-Actions taken now by the Program, other managers, First Nations people, researchers, stakeholders and the community will make a difference to the long-term outlook.
+Actions taken now by the Program, other managers, Traditional Owners, researchers, stakeholders and the community will make a difference to the long-term outlook.